mapbox/DEPRECATED-dispatch/MESSAGE-SPEC.md

 1. Create a GitHub issue and tag the user's GitHub handle.
 2. Send an interactive Slack direct message to the user, which prompts them to respond yes or no.

+If a GitHub username is not provided or could not be found, Dispatch will fall back to the `GithubDefaultUser` parameter.
+If a Slack username is not provided or could not be found, Dispatch will fall back to the `SlackChannel` parameter.

 The self-service message on Slack includes a link to the associated GitHub issue.
 The dispatch-triage AWS Lambda function handles the yes or no response from the user in Slack, either closing the GitHub issue or escalating the issue to PagerDuty.

 ### Message specification